Diabetes Information for Healthcare Providers

 - Connect patients at-risk of diabetes to Community Health Network programs.

 - Provide TEAMWorks Diabetes and Cardiovascular Group Visits for your patients. more

 - Ask patients if they receive dental care and explain to them that periodontal disease is a major complication of diabetes.
 Recommend patients visit a dentist at least twice a year as a part of their diabetes management and care.

 - Instruct pregnant patients on how to properly manage their diabetes in order to prevent their child being born with a birth defect.

-- Fill out a Physician Orders for Students with Diabetes form for school-aged children is to provide a simple, comprehensive form for use by a school nurse teachers in the development of a diabetes medical management plan.
+- Fill out a Physician Orders for Students with Diabetes form for school-aged children to provide a simple, comprehensive form for use by a school nurse teachers in the development of a diabetes medical management plan.